oolongbrothers/ansible-role-nextcloud-docker/README.md

 These variables are used to configure the Nextcloud application itself.
 Some of them--such as e.g. the database variables--are also used in constructing the containers.

+    nextcloud_config_allow_insecure_defaults: false

+This role ships with insecure default values, but will fail unless they're overridden, or this variable is explicitly set to allow insecure values.
+Always use long, random passwords and use [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) or similar tools if storing them in version-control systems.

     nextcloud_config_domain: "example.local"

 The principal domain that the Nextcloud instance will be accessed at.